simoncblyth/opticks/examples/README.rst

-Standalone-ish OptiX 6 Texture Examples
+Standalone-ish OptiX 5 or 6 Examples
 ----------------------------------------

 UseOptiXTexture